-Dachshund Puppies: Pictures And Facts - Dogtime
+Dachshund Puppies: Cute Pictures And Facts - Dogtime

 1. They Were Originally Bred As Badger Hunters

-Ever wonder why a Dachshund puppy has such a funny, adorable shape?
+Have you ever wondered why a Dachshund puppy has such a funny, adorable shape?

 The breed originated in Germany, where they were used to hunt weasels, badgers, and small game.
 Their tiny, long bodies were able to get into tight badger nests in the ground.

 While you may not be getting a Dachshund puppy to hunt, this is important to keep in mind.
 Dachshund puppies are scrappy and can wiggle and squirm their way in–and out–of everything.

 If you are getting a Dachshund puppy, make sure your yard perimeter is dig and wiggle-proof.